jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We're already technically in the Computer Age.
 A quite glance at your smartphone shows that.
 Our society is in trouble because we're stuck inside the outdated red/blue, mass-production, philosophy of the Industrial Age.
 Antagonists keep themselves alive byway of a Death Star rulebook and dark majic.

 We know that the embracing the majic of new tools is our best defense against the Death Star.
 However, how do we fight back against dark majic?
 To be attracted to majical new tools, we need to avoid the distraction of spectacular old ones.
-Only when we do, will we stop being extras and become player gods inside the era of mass collaboration of the Computer Age.
+Only when we do, will we stop being extras and become player gods inside the era of mass-collaboration of the Computer Age.

 It's really hard to live inside spectacle and see through it.
 The mass marketing of the Super Bowl as a national holiday, the glamour of luxurious cars you don't need, the self-gratification of a title like "executive vice president", is called dark majic for a good reason.
 The best example seeing through all this bullshit is the movie The Matrix.